dbt-labs/docs.getdbt.com/website/docs/docs/dbt-support.md

 ### Severity level

-Support tickets are assigned a severity level based on the impact of the issue to your business.
+Enterprise support tickets are assigned a severity level based on the impact of the issue to your business.
 The severity level determines the priority level of support you will receive.
-For specific ticket response time, Support does not have access to an Enterprise account's service level agreement (SLA).
+For specific ticket response times, Support does not have access to an Enterprise account's service level agreement (SLA).
 Please contact your legal team for a copy of your contract.

 | Severity Level | Description |